cyber-sushi/makima/README.md

 **Q**: My controller works when using Bluetooth but not when using wired connection or vice-versa, why?\
 **A**: Some devices have a different evdev name when connected through Bluetooth, for example a `Sony Interactive Entertainment Wireless Controller` is just seen as `Wireless Controller` when connected via Bluetooth.
 You'll need to create a copy of the config file with that name.

-**Q**: Will adaptive bindings (changing mapping based on the currently active app) be implemented for desktops other than Hyprland and Sway?\
+**Q**: Will application-specific bindings be implemented for desktops other than Hyprland, Sway and X11?\
-**A**: I plan on implementing adaptive bindings for X11 at some point.
+**A**: If someone requests it, I might look into it.

 **Q**: Makima gives me a "Permission Denied" error when launching, what do I do?\
 **A**: If you're certain that you've correctly added your user to the `input` group through `sudo usermod -aG input yourusername` and rebooted (you can verify it by running `groups` and see if it returns `input`), then maybe the `uinput` kernel module isn't loaded.
 You can load it with `sudo modprobe uinput`.
 To make it permanent, create `/etc/modules-load.d/uinput.conf` and write `uinput` inside.